na-na-hi/renget/archive/chrprompt2.md

 ###Macom
 Q1: What's it like going from being an XCOM soldier to being a cute fluffy little electric sheep :3 ?
+>I was more than a normal Soldier.
+I don’t like talking about those times though, so I’ll simply say this: I like it here.
+There is life here, and it is wonderful.
 Q2: If someone asked to hug or cuddle with you and your soft wool, would you accept?
+>You imply I don’t get asked this all the time.
+It’s getting out of hand.
 Q3: What are "acceptable casualties" to you?
+>Preferably none.
+I will not sacrifice anyone.
+Not again.

 ###Gus
 Q1: r u bald?